[cliccare il link per andare alla versione in italiano]

 Continue baking for another 20-30 minutes, until the cracker sheet is completely dry and crisp.

-Let cool on the baking sheet then transfer to a plate and break into pieces.
+Let cool on the baking sheet, then break into pieces.
 Enjoy!

 Store in an airtight container.